bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+- Added: severity level (info, warning, debug, etc.) of event is includes in the RSS output.
 - Changed the way user login is logged.
 Should fix https://github.com/bonny/WordPress-Simple-History/issues/40 + possible more related issues.
+- Added: filter `simple_history/simple_logger/log_message_key` added, that can be used to shortcut log messages.
+See [example file](https://github.com/bonny/WordPress-Simple-History/blob/master/examples.php) for usage.
+- Added: now uses object caching at some places.
+Should speed up some parts of the plugin for users with caching enabled.
 - Fixed: IP info popup can now be closed with `esc`.
 - Fixed: works better on small screens + misc other style related fixes.
-- Added: severity level (info, warning, debug, etc.) of event is includes in the RSS output.
-- Added: filter `simple_history/simple_logger/log_message_key` added, that can be used to shortcut log messages.
-See [example file](https://github.com/bonny/WordPress-Simple-History/blob/master/examples.php) for usage.

 = 2.0.19 (February 2015) =